mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/connection-not-open-exception.md

 ---
 title: ConnectionNotOpenException class
-description: File -filename- cannot be opened because a connection to database -database- has not been established exception.
+description: "File -filename- cannot be opened because a connection to database -database- has not been established exception. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 File -filename- cannot be opened because a connection to database -database- has not been established exception.